sbclter/sbclter-website-2019/bootstrap4-minimal/research/current/theme1/index.md

             <hr/>
             <p>Experiments and co-sampling with fisherman performed inside and outside of marine protected areas are being used to investigate the ecosystem consequences of fishing </p>
-              <p>NOTE TO SARAH - This diagram came from the proposal and is too small for this spot. can you find the original?</p>

                        <img class="img-thumbnail img-responsive img-center" src="/assets/img/research/lobster_fishing.png"  alt="Generic placeholder image" />